-“Where do catchers come from?”
+“Where do you catchers come from?”

-“Are you serious?
-That’s the infield.
-The diamond. … I mean, it’s not Ebbett’s Field or Yankee Sty.
+“That’s our infield. … I mean, it’s not Ebbetts Field or Yankee Sty.
 But it gets the job done.”

-“I’m beginning to get the idea that you really never played baseball.”
+“Wait a minute, hold on,” interrupted Charles.
+“Sticks?
+I’m starting to get the idea you really never played baseball.”

 “So you say.”

-“You’re wrong, pal.
-Listen, baseball is the greatest thing in life.
+“Listen, pal, baseball’s the greatest thing in life.
 I mean, it’s the ultimate.
 There’s nothing better, understand?
 Picture this.
 You got two teams, nine players on each team, and each one chooses a pitcher and assigns positions like first base and center field, and if you’re the umpire, you yell ‘Batter up!’ and the excitement begins.”